-Families who have already been assessed as adopters can apply to adopt again as long as there is a year's gap following their child's adoption order being made, and usually we would expect there to be a minimum 2.5 year age gap between their child and a potential new child.
-In this case, they would express an interest in adopting again and be offered a meeting to discuss their circumstances.
+Families who have already been assessed as adopters can apply to adopt again as long as there is a year's gap following their child's Adoption Order being made, and usually we would expect there to be a minimum 2.5 year age gap between the child already adopted and a potential new child.
+Second-time adopters should express an interest in adopting again and will be offered a meeting to discuss their circumstances.
 If it is appropriate to proceed, they would then complete the Registration of Interest (ROI) form and start the process.
 Depending on the circumstances of the family, stage 1 and 2 of the process may run sequentially or concurrently and the family would be offered training according to their needs.
-If their interest is in respect of a subsequent sibling or half sibling of a child they have already adopted, the timescales and age gap would not necessarily apply but would be considered on an individual basis.
-This assessment would be given high priority by the agency, and the home visit would involve the child's social worker too.
+If their interest is in respect of a subsequent sibling of a child they have already adopted, the timescales and age gap would not necessarily apply but would be considered on an individual basis.
+This assessment would be given high priority by the agency, and the initially meeting would normally also involve the child's social worker.